zenml-io/zenml/docs/book/reference/migration-guide/migration-zero-twenty.md

 Configuring pipelines, steps, and stack components in ZenML
 {% endembed %}

-If you don't want to watch the video, you can read all about the changes here and we have a [dedicated page](broken-reference) in the docs describing the new ways to configure objects in ZenML.

 **What changed?**

 ZenML pipelines and steps could previously be configured in many different ways: